 [wpsm_titlebox title="Contents" style="1"][contents h2 h3][/wpsm_titlebox]

-If you want to use Contents in sidebar, you can place shortcode in Rehub:Sticky on scroll widget.
-Use next shortcode (it will have also bordered box)
+If you want to use sticky Contents in sidebar, you can enable Rehub:Sticky on scroll widget and enable next option

 <div class="border-lightgrey-double pb15 pl5 pr15 pt15 rehub-main-color-border whitebg">[rh_side_contents]</div>

 If you want to show only special headings in rh_side_contents shortcode, use next syntaxis